Jianhong072/SC1015-Mini-Project/README.md

 - Random Forest Classifier

 ## Findings/conclusion
 We can reliably predict whether an anime is worth watching mainly from the popularity, and score, which in turn can be predicted with genres (most animes that are popular belong the comedy, action and adventure genres), as well as favourites, and episode duration.

+We learnt about the different models for regression, as well as one more model for classification.